cnobile2012/dcolumn/README.md

         # Change the URL below to your login path.
         LOGIN_URL = u"/admin/"

- 4. There are two ways to define page location of each new field that you enter into the system.
-The 1st way is to just pass a tuple of each CSS class.
+ 4. There are two methods to define page location of each new field that you enter into the system.
+The 1st method is to just pass a tuple of each CSS class.
 They are enumerated starting with 0 (zero).
-They would be referenced as `css.0`, `css.1`, etc. The 2nd way is to pass a tuple of tuples with the first variable as the key and the second variable as the value.
+They would be referenced as `css.0`, `css.1`, etc. The 2nd method is to pass a tuple of tuples with the first variable as the key and the second variable as the value.
 They would be reference as `css.top`, `css.center`, etc.

+        # First method
         dcolumn_manager.register_css_containers(
                (u'top-container', u'center-container', u'bottom-container')
         )

+        # Second method
         dcolumn_manager.register_css_containers(
                ((u'top', u'top-container'),
                 (u'center', u'center-container'),